 Skip to main content

-VLBI Data Holdings
+VLBI Data Products and Holdings

 VLBI is a geometric technique, measuring the time difference between the arrival at two Earth-based antennas of a radio wavefront emitted by a distant quasar.
 The simultaneous measurements are compared at correlators; the difference in the arrival times between antennas yields a determination of the distance between the antennas and thus the precise positions of the antennas themselves.
 The VLBI technique can also determine the inertial reference frame defined by these quasars as well as the orientation of the Earth in this frame.